mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 TODO: Table of contents

-## Why build a server rack at home?

-### What's a homelab?
+## What's a homelab?

-"Homelab" is a colloquial term that's grown in popularity in the last few years.
+"Homelab" is a colloquial term that's grown in popularity in the last decade.

 A homelab is a place in your home where you can experiment with IT hardware or software that you'd typically find in an office or data center.
 It can serve as a practice environment for new professional skills, or it can just be a place to play with interesting technology.

+## Why build a server rack at home?

+- A dedicated server for virtual machines allows me to run several services 2
+- Having a storage server means that all of my devices can store data in one place that has good fault tolerance and backups.
+- I prefer running my choice of software on my router rather than crappy Linksys code

 ## Why this guide?